sammcj/mcp-snyk/README.md

 ### Snyk CLI Integration

 If you have the Snyk CLI installed (`npm install -g snyk`), the server can use it to:

-- Get your default organization ID
+- Get your default organisation ID
 - Fall back to CLI configuration when MCP settings are not provided
 - Show CLI configuration details in token verification output

-This integration makes it easier to use the same organization ID across both CLI and MCP server usage.
+This integration makes it easier to use the same organisation ID across both CLI and MCP server usage.